alzhahir/mcsimplequery/README.md

 ### `outputDir`
   `outputDir` specifies where the output file `serverstatus.js` should be placed, which is used by `status.html`.
 Please make sure that the directory is the same as the one in `status.html` or the app will not work.

+### `enableQuery`
+`enableQuery` specifies whether the program should use the query protocol via UDP or server list ping via TCP connection when checking the server status.
+If you are not sure, please set this to 0 to prevent the program from malfunctioning.

 ## Contact
 You can contact me through my [e-mail](mailto:megatalzhahirdaniel@gmail.com), [website](https://www.alzhahir.com/contact) or through [Discord](https://discord.gg/wm6V3cT).